vancouverschoolofirishmusic/vancouverschoolofirishmusic.github.io/_posts/2025-02-06-sean-caoimhin-lecture.md

 We are delighted to announce a lecture by the highly-regarded musicians [Seán Gavin](https://www.seangavinmusic.com/about/) and [Caoimhín Ó Fearghaíl](https://www.caoimhinofearghail.ie/bio).
-Both Seán and Caoimhín are both masters of the whistle, flute and uillean pipes and have a deep knowledge of the tradition.
+Seán and Caoimhín are both masters of the whistle, flute and uillean pipes and have a deep knowledge of the tradition.
 Their talk will focus on the regional styles of Irish traditional music, complemented by archival recordings, maps and live demonstrations.

 ### Details